pivotal/docs-tap/application-accelerator/install-app-acc.hbs.md

 Depending on the error output, there are some actions that can be taken

-### Check installed packages
+### Verify installed packages

-the package might be already installed, it can be verified by running the command:
+The package might be already installed, verify this by running the command:

 `tanzu package installed list -n tap-install`

 and look for any package called `accelerator.apps.tanzu.vmware.com`

-### Look resources events
+### Look at resource events

-Sometimes the error lies within the custom resources (accelerator, gitrepository, fragment, etc.), these errors can be checked using `kubectl`.
+Sometimes the error lies within the custom resources (accelerator, git repository, fragment, etc.), these errors are checked using kubectl.

-Up next there will be an example using the custom resource `accelerator`
+Up next there is an example using the custom resource `accelerator`

 `kubectl get acc -n accelerator-system`